realslacker/BitwardenWrapper/README.md

 * Installer function

 ## Installation

 Install from the PSGallery

 ```powershell
 Install-Module -Name BitwardenWrapper -Force
 ```

+_Note: Module only supprts x64 due to bw-cli support being limited to x64_

 ## Usage

 Loading the module should automatically install the matching bw-cli binary from Bitwarden's site.

 After loading you can use bw and bw.exe on Windows for auto-complete and object conversion, or bw-cli for original functionality with auto-complete only.

 ## Security

 To support auto-lock on Windows you can import a scheduled task that will lock bw-cli on workstation lock, or shutdown.